 The Cardiovascular Informatics Program is focused on optimizing clinical and administrative staff workflow and data accessibility/interpretability for research and quality improvement.
 This is done through improved computer information systems, including online medical record technology easily shared among physicians and patients.

-Brigham and Women’s Hospital (BWH) has a robust history of internal developments in information technology at the enterprise, site and division level.
-In 2015, BWH transitioned from our internally-developed inpatient and outpatient information systems to integrated, electronic health information technology developed by Epic Systems Corp.
-This new, fully integrated clinical and administrative information system across the Partners HealthCare enterprise pulls together all existing systems, such as patient scheduling and research databases; clinical systems for doctors, nurses, emergency personnel, and other care providers; systems for lab technologists, pharmacists, and radiologists; and billing systems for insurers.
+Brigham and Women’s Hospital has a robust history of internal developments in information technology at the enterprise, site and division level.
+In 2015, Brigham transitioned from our internally-developed inpatient and outpatient information systems to integrated, electronic health information technology developed by Epic Systems Corp.
+This new, fully integrated clinical and administrative information system across the Mass General Brigham enterprise pulls together all existing systems, such as patient scheduling and research databases; clinical systems for doctors, nurses, emergency personnel, and other care providers; systems for lab technologists, pharmacists, and radiologists; and billing systems for insurers.

 Informatics improvements in cardiovascular care at BWH include the following areas:

-Computer information system support is shared across multiple teams within Brigham and Women’s Hospital and Partners HealthCare:
+Computer information system support is shared across multiple teams within Brigham and Women’s Hospital and Mass General Brigham:

 Amy Leigh Miller, MD, PhD, Chief Medical Information Officer, Inpatient Clinical Services